spatie/typed/README.md

 $list[] = 'abc'; // TypeError
 ```

-Compound types may also be nullable and contain generics.
+Union types may also be nullable and contain generics.

 ### What's not included: